-Selling, General and Administrative
+Selling, General and Administrative Expense

-The decrease in selling, general and administrative expense primarily reflects the Company's on-going effort to optimize costs.
-General and administrative expenses were also lower due to nonrecurring prior-period costs.
+The decrease in selling, general and administrative expense primarily reflects the Company's ongoing expense reduction efforts.
+Selling, general and administrative expenses were also lower due to unfilled positions and non-recurring expenses in the prior year period.

-Research and Development
+Research and Development Expense